-- Identifying key architectural and natural features, as well as points of interest, decision points, and service only zones that will be incorporated into a landmark hierarchy framework. - Creation of a place naming strategy based on the surrounding and on site structures and landmarks. - Collate an understanding the user and visitor journeys with particular focus on their mode of transport and their specific needs within the space. - Mapping the common and necessary links that will occur across the site ensuring logical and timely information is provided at decision points physical route between the points. - Developing a suite of appropriate and informative wayfinding interventions that work in harmony with the park environment.
+- Identifying key architectural and natural features, as well as points of interest, decision points, and service only zones that will be incorporated into a landmark hierarchy framework. - Creation of a place naming strategy based on the surrounding and on site structures and landmarks. - Collate an understanding of user and visitor journeys with particular focus on their mode of transport and their specific needs within the space. - Mapping the common and necessary links that will occur across the site ensuring logical and timely information is provided at decision points physical route between the points. - Developing a suite of appropriate and informative wayfinding interventions that work in harmony with the park environment. - Council to liaise with Crown Lands NSW Department of Planning, Industry and Environment to ensure consistency between Park and Great North Walk wayfinding signage.